Nearly a year into the Covid-19 pandemic, there’s now a huge divergence in how different countries are handling coronavirus.

 Some caveats to what follows.
 It could transpire that some factor of climate, demography or whatever might account for the gulf in numbers.
 I’m absolutely no scientist.
 These are my observations and opinions only based on what we have seen.

 Equally, Thailand does not appear to be carrying out mass community testing to the same degree as the UK.
 But at the same time, less than 3% of Covid test in Thailand are positive.
 Hospitalisations and deaths are also lower by orders of magnitude.
-In short, at face value and from all available indicators, Covid-19 hasn’t engulfed Thailand in the anything like the same way as it has the UK.
+In short, at face value and from all available indicators, Covid-19 hasn’t engulfed Thailand in the anything like the same way as it has the UK (although see the end of this article for an update!).

 So what’s different?
 Some observations: